Kin-Zhang/nways_accelerated_programming/_solution/README.md

 * All of following are tested on: Desktop setting: i9-12900KF, GPU 3090, with [Dockerfile](../Dockerfile) environment.

+* Except the first Raw, all other are use the improved serial code as the base file.

 |  Approach  | Running Time(s) | Description  |
 | ---------- | ----------- | ------------ |
 | Raw Serial Baseline        | 7.2941    |   Problem: redundant on swap things|